Skip to content

 Trap Candle Trading Strategy: How to Trade Candle Trap Zones

-A trap candle is a candle whose range contains the majority of surrounding price action, forming a high-probability reversal zone.
-Learn how to identify, trade, and manage trap zone setups.
+A trap candle contains the majority of surrounding price action, forming a reversal zone.
+How to identify, trade, and manage trap zone setups.

 Trap Candle Trading Strategy: How to Trade Candle Trap Zones